GabrieleLodde/ServerCHAT/README.md

 @you: This command identifies an error message related to sending a private message when the client has entered its own nickname

-@wrong: This command identifies an error message related to sending a private message when the client has entered a nickname of a client that is not present
+@wrong: This command identifies an error message related to sending a private message with nickname of a client that is not present

 @ok2: This command identifies a confirmation message relating to the sending of a private message